 Our solution to two of these issues was building NYSkiBlog HQ in the Adirondacks.
 Our little building helps us keep the cost of skiing down and give us the lodging flexibility to get 30+ ski-days/year.

 Recently another fanatical snow rider asked me if I would share what I learned doing this project.
 This piece details some of what we learned building the cabin.
-One caveat…this entry could be called “Building a Ski Cabin in the Central Adirondacks.”
-Some of what follows is specific to the area.

 Find Good Contractors